 Why Native Plants?
 Northern Wisconsin’s native plants are a part of our natural heritage.
 Cultivating native plants helps preserve the biodiversity of native vegetation and wildlife.
 Native plants can be easy to care for, having naturally acclimated to regional conditions such as climate and soil.
 Native plants provide ample benefits to wildlife and humans including food, shelter, and beauty.
+Each year, usually in early June, the Bayfield Regional Conservancy hosts a native plant sale at Northland College with other plant vendors.
+You can order plants there or you can also pre-order plants in February as part of our contract-grow program.

 Planning a Native Garden Planting any garden starts with the gardener’s objectives.
 Luckily, gardening with native plants can fulfill a multitude of objectives, many of which are complementary.
 Common objectives include: